RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 ### Misunderstanding of EPSS?

-!!! tip
+!!! tip "How EPSS works"

+    This information on how EPSS works is provided for context for the concerns below.

     See [State of EPSS and What to Expect from Version 4](https://youtu.be/o1XKTgX1JeE?feature=shared&t=1827), Jay Jacobs, April 2025 for how the model is **created** with  historic exploitation activity data.

-    - where a new version of the model is created ~~ every year so far e.g. EPSS v1 to today's EPSS v4.
+    - where a new version of the model is created ~~ [every year so far](https://www.first.org/epss/) e.g. EPSS v1 to today's EPSS v4.

     Once created, the EPSS model when **running**

     - does not know or care **directly** about previous exploitation activity i.e. it does not have an explicit variable for this.
     - does know and care **indirectly** about previous exploitation activity because the approach will boost and weight the variables/features it does have based on their relationship to historic exploitation activity.
         - An example of this from [Fortinet 2H 2023 Global Threat Landscape Report](https://www.fortinet.com/content/dam/fortinet/assets/threat-reports/threat-landscape-report-2h-2023.pdf) where some of the features that EPSS includes (Exploit code published in GitHub, Nuclei template added, reference added to CVE and twitter discussions, Metasploit module added, Intrigue adds scanner) went active, causing the EPSS score to rise, in advance of the exploitation activity detected by the sensor.
-(This example is given to clarify the above point - not to imply that this is how it always plays out.)
+(This example that illustrates the predictive (probability in next 30 days) nature of EPSS is given to clarify the above point - not to imply that this is how it always plays out.)
         <figure markdown>
         ![](../assets/images/epss_fortinet.png){ width="800px" }
         <figcaption></figcaption>